 Covers all available operations of Quipuswap DEX contracts: trades, transfers, moving liquidity.
 A more complex example with index templates.

 Homebase enables users to create DAO contracts.
-In this example indexes are spawned in runtime (spawning in runtime) for all contracts having the same script.
+In this example, indexes are spawned in runtime (see Spawning in runtime) for all contracts having the same script.

 Tezos Domains is a distributed naming system.
 You probably have seen those fancy

 user.tez names while browsing explorers.
 This is a pretty basic example of how to index them.

 big_map index instead of

 operation one.
 The storage structure of this contract is pretty straightforward; we only need to track a single big map.
 This example contains